puppetlabs/puppetlabs-accounts/REFERENCE.md

 Data type: `Boolean`

 Specifies whether the account should be locked and the user prevented from logging in.
 Set to true for users whose login privileges have been revoked.

 Default value: `false`

-##### `sshkeys`

-Data type: `Array[String]`

-An array of SSH public keys associated with the user.
-These should be complete public key strings that include the type, content and name of the key, exactly as it would appear in its id_*.pub file, or with an optional options string preceding the other components, as it would appear as an entry in an authorized_keys file.
-Must be an array.

-Examples:

-- ssh-rsa AAAAB3NzaC1y... bob@example.com

-- from="myhost.example.com,192.168.1.1" ssh-rsa AAAAQ4ngoeiC... bob2@example.com

-Note that for multiple keys, the name component (the last) must be unique.

-Default value: []

-##### `purge_sshkeys`

-Data type: `Boolean`

-Whether keys not included in sshkeys should be removed from the user.
-If purge_sshkeys is true and sshkeys is an empty array, all SSH keys will be removed from the user.

-Default value: `false`